 Commercial contracts are at the heart of every business relationship.
 They establish the rights and obligations of the parties, guaranteeing essential legal certainty.
-However, poor drafting or a failure to negotiate can lead to misunderstandings or disputes.
-The law firm Lacombe Brisou can help you draft, negotiate and manage commercial disputes to protect your interests.
+However, poor drafting or lack of negotiation can lead to misunderstandings and disputes.
+Lacombe Brisou can help you draft, negotiate and manage commercial disputes to protect your interests.

 The essential elements of a sound commercial contract